If you are in the process of building your home, you have the opportunity to build it in a way […]

 5 Common Renovation Mistakes You Must Avoid

 So you are preparing for a big renovation.
-Before you sign on the dotted line, you better make sure that you are well prepared to take on this difficult endeavor.
+Before you sign on the dotted line, you better make sure that you are well prepared to take on this difficult endeavour.
 Whether you are renovating your current home or just redecorating, you will need to avoid certain pitfalls.
 If you don’t, these mistakes will likely result in failure or worse.
 Below are some of the most common mistakes new homeowners make when planning a big renovation.

 Getting their Numbers Wrong